HaitaoMao/HaitaoMao.github.io/pages/Me.md

 - "AI2000: AI young scientist", [[video]](https://www.bilibili.com/video/BV1x94y1d7nL?spm_id_from=333.1007.top_right_bar_window_dynamic.content.click) (more than 90,000 view)

+Thanks to my friend Yuanqi Du for invitation, I and Bohan Wang will contribute to the [AI4Science101 project](ai4science101.deepmodeling.com).
+We really appreciate Yuanqi for he is always doing something to change the world

-Manage communication group of CIKM2022, NeurIPS2022, LoG2022, WSDM2023, more details in [link](https://github.com/MLNLP-World/Top-Conference-WeChat-Group)
+I also Manage communication group of CIKM2022, NeurIPS2022, LoG2022, WSDM2023 in MLNLP, more details in [link](https://github.com/MLNLP-World/Top-Conference-WeChat-Group)